Stafford and Rural Homes (SARH) has affordable homes for rent and Shared Ownership across Stafford Borough and surrounding areas.

 • SARH offers longer term agreements than are usually offered by private landlords.

 • Unlike private landlords, SARH do not ask for a deposit and you do not have to pay any agency fees.
-We only require that you pay the first week of rent up front.
+We only require that you pay four weeks of rent up front.